 Dr Scott J Turner | Specialist Plastic Surgeon (FRACS) | Sydney

-Dr Scott J Turner is a Fellow of the Royal Australasian College of Surgeons (FRACS) with specific training in eyelid and facial surgery.
+Dr Scott J Turner is a Fellow of the Royal Australasian College of Surgeons (FRACS), registered with AHPRA (MED0001654827), with specific training in eyelid and facial surgery.
 He consults at his Sydney clinics in Bondi Junction and Manly, with surgery performed at Bondi Junction Private Hospital and Delmar Private Hospital, Dee Why.

 What Is Blepharoplasty?